technicianted/k9s-autoscaler/README.md

 metricsClient:
   # sim is a metricsClient and scalingClient that can be used to simulate scaling
   # and metrics reading based on predefined time intervals.
+  # it returns a metric based on average simulated load percentage.
   name: sim
   config:
     "@type": type.googleapis.com/k9sautoscaler.providers.metrics.proto.SimMetricsConfig